 The school understands that it has a particular role in supporting all protected and vulnerable groups including race, SEN & disabilities, LGBT, gender and LAC.

 Prevention

 The school is fully aware that the education of our pupils is the greatest preventative measure to issues of bullying within the school.
-At North Wootton Academy, this is approached in many different ways.
+Our TEAMWORK values underpin this beginning in EYFS through to Year 6.